Gadsden State Nursing

 Gadsden State does not teach nursing courses completely online at the present time; although computer testing, some hybrid courses, and web-enhanced courses are a part of the curriculum.

 Each program has a set of minimum of "Admission Requirements."
-Please follow the link provided for detailed information on each program.
-Program Admission Information.
+Please see the program info tabs for more information.

 Not necessarily.
 Admission is competitive; all applicants are rank-ordered according to their test scores and grades.
 Those applicants with the highest scores will be on the top of the list.